Joshua Cooper Ramo: Controversy

+Ramo's Multiple Meetings with Jeffrey Epstein

+In April 2023, The Wall Street Journal reported that Ramo held "more than a dozen meetings" with convicted child sex offender Jeffrey Epstein "from 2013 to 2017".
+The WSJ's review of emails, calendars, and other documents belonging to the late Epstein showed many of his meetings with Ramo took place in Epstein's New York townhouse after 5 p.m.
+In September 2013, Epstein and Ramo met at the townhouse for breakfast with "former Israeli Prime Minister Ehud Barak".
+On a separate occasion they met with Ariane de Rothschild who then served as the chief executive of the Swiss private bank Edmond de Rothschild Group.
+Ramo did not provide comment for the story.

 Comment on Japan–Korea relations

 During NBC's coverage of the 2018 Winter Olympics opening ceremony, Ramo noted that Japan occupied Korea from 1910–45, and then added, "But every Korean will tell you that Japan is a cultural and technological and economic example that has been so important to their own transformation."
 NBC issued an on-air apology the next morning.
 NBC later shared that Ramo was hired only for the Opening Ceremony and would have "no further role during the PyeongChang Games."
 Ramo later issued an apology, stating "I did not intend to minimize or disrespect a part of Korean history that must never be forgotten."

 The Korea Times called the comment "incorrect and insensitive."
-While Norman Pearlstine, former Time Inc. Editor-in-Chief, stated his opinion that Ramo's comments contained elements of truth, but that he also engaged in needless hyperbole, American media outlets were overwhelmingly critical of Ramo's statements, denouncing them as "clueless", "false", and containing "endless generalities".
+Also, American media outlets were overwhelmingly critical of Ramo's statements, denouncing them as "clueless", and "false".